Code-Clone-Detection-Images/SourcererCC/Readme.md

 ./run.sh java-small
 ```

-After running, the program will output the results of the sql database.
+After running, the program will output the results of the SQL database.

 > As the enumeration of SourcererCC depends on the order it visits projects,
 > the [run-script](run.sh) allows another argument, a file that contains the list of projects in visiting-order (see [`projects.txt`](test_source/projects.txt) as an example it is used to reproduce the results of the SourcererCC-paper).
->